KhronosGroup/glTF-Sample-Assets/SubmittingModels.md

 ### Tags

-All assets in the repository are assigned tags by the asset submittor and potentially by Repository managers.
+All assets in the repository are assigned tags by the asset submitter and potentially by Repository managers.
 These tags allow others to easily find the asset and related assets.
 You may assign any tag you wish; however, only a limited number of tags are used to construct the summary displays.

 ### Example Metadata File